-The Hashgraph Association partners with the QFC to launch a $50mln digital assets venture studio in Qatar
+The Hashgraph Association partners with the QFC to launch a $50mln Digital Assets Venture Studio in Qatar

 As part of this launch, THA, alongside co-investment and ecosystem partners, will also launch a sandbox to pilot use cases leveraging Hedera technology.
 For more information on this pilot, visit https://hashgraph-association.com/.

-The Qatar Financial Centre (QFC) is an onshore business and financial center serving as a world-class platform for companies.
-QFC offers its own legal, regulatory, tax and business environment, contributing to the decisive economic development and diversification prescribed by Qatar National Vision 2030.
+The Qatar Financial Centre (QFC) is an onshore business and financial centre located in Doha, providing an excellent platform for firms to do business in Qatar and the region.
+The QFC offers its own legal, regulatory, tax and business environment, which allows up to 100% foreign ownership, 100% repatriation of profits, and charges a competitive rate of 10% corporate tax on locally sourced profits.
+The QFC welcomes a broad range of financial and non-financial services firms.

-Supported by QFC’s broad range of legal and regulatory services, regulated and non-regulated, that align with international best practice, domestic and international companies can set up or expand their business in Qatar.
+For more information about the permitted activities and the benefits of setting up in QFC, please visit www.qfc.qa

 About The Hashgraph Association